jemissik/ecodata/docs/apps/installation.md

     **Windows**: Run the commands from the Anaconda Powershell Prompt (this was installed by Miniconda).
 You can find this by searching for "Anaconda Powershell Prompt" in the Start menu.

-    You can check that your conda installation was successful by running `conda list`.
-If conda has been installed correctly, a list of installed packages appears.
+    You can check that your Conda installation was successful by running `conda list`.
+If Conda has been installed correctly, a list of installed packages will appear.

 3. Install ECODATA in a new conda environment: